 For awhile, we had a golden age of blogging.
 People would comment on each other’s blogs.
 If you wanted to write a novel in response to someone, you did–on your site.
 When you did, a trackback or, later on, a pingback would automatically alert the original post and a little ad-hoc social network between two sites was created.

 Feed readers provided a place for people to aggregate their blogging experience.
 From there, easy publishing and content aggregation fell in love and gave birth to social networks.
 This path wasn’t intended or necessarily in mind when Facebook or Twitter started, but nevertheless.

 In all of this, having your home belong to you is important.
-A business whose online presence is their Facebook page is placing all of their eggs in one basket hoping that it isn’t in Facebook’s business interests to change the system to your detriment.
-Even on platforms like Wix, which do give you your own website, do not give you any means to take that content with you whenever their platform or your needs change.
+A business whose online presence is their social media page is placing all of their eggs in one basket hoping that it isn’t in the platform’s business interests to change the system to your detriment.
+Even on site-builder platforms, which do give you your own website, do not give you any means to take that content with you whenever their platform or your needs change.

 Having a home that you control is important, but now you have to maintain your main online presence and your Facebook page and your Instagram account and your Twitter feed and maybe blog on Medium too and so on and so on.
 The open web is being lost.

 I want to see the WordPress ecosystem do more toward building up the new open web.
 Whether it is directly in Core or experimented with via Jetpack, there is a large user base who would benefit by modern and advanced open web technologies.
 There is a solid group of folks who believe in an open and independent web who have helped create standards and systems to interoperate, but it’s hard to gain adoption without the baking of something with the heft of Facebook or Twitter.